(This webpage is the assignment for our course's final exam, to be updated until last class meeting, 24 April, when paper copies will be distributed.)

 Successful submissions sometimes start by identifying a subject of special interest, then choosing Model Assignments that meet this interest.

-Organization: Most students follow a classic "5-paragraph essay" organization, but of course more sophisticated variations and options are possible.
+classic "5-paragraph essay" organization, but of course more sophisticated

-Revise and extend your Research Report Start from Midterm2 according to instructor feedback.
+Part 3.
+Complete Research Report with bibliography or works cited (8-10 paragraphs) Models of 2016 final research reports and 2013 final research reports Revise and extend your Research Report Start from Midterm2 according to instructor feedback.

 Add 4+ paragraphs and 2+ outside sources to your Midterm2 draft.

 Content: emphasis is on information, not opinion and analysis, though some summary and evaluation is welcome and expected.
 It's a report foremost.
 (In other words, you're not "interpreting" a text but rather reporting facts and information about your selected topic.)
+What did you want to learn?
+Why?
+What did you find out or learn?
+How?
+What would you like to learn next? (that follows from what you have learned so far) How does this knowledge apply to our course or your possible development of its topics?

 Introduction: Why are you interested in your topic, and what do you wish to learn?
 What relevance does it have to our course and / or your career?
 What question are you trying to answer?
+Body paragraphs: How did you start your research, and what did you find?

 Readability & surface competence: Your reader must be able to process what you're explaining.
 Given the pressures of a timed writing exercise, some rough edges are acceptable, but chronic errors or elementary style can hurt.